manna84/git-branching-practice/README.md

 This question would appear on the master branch.

-Q. What is the largest planet in the solar system?
+.
+What is the largest planet in the solar system?
 The same question and the answer would appear on the dedicated 'answer branch'.

 Q. What is the largest planet in the solar system?